03/27/12

 Bubble Machine on Full Blast

-San Antonio popmakers Hypberbubble continue their recent wave of wonderful releases with their latest offering, Sol!d Pop: The Rem!x Ed!t!on.
+San Antonio popmaker Hypberbubble continues their recent wave of wonderful releases with their latest offering, Sol!d Pop: The Rem!x Ed!t!on.
 All of the songs you sing and dance to in your sleep are here, but in different forms.
 These remixes will remind you of some of the best in the business; Depeche Mode, Eon, Joy Electric.
 Quite certain to get the party started.

 Gracie DuVin Is Your Man